How to handle Coveragescanner error messages and warnings

 The message is however only a warning.
 Coco treats the different versions of the file as different files and when they are displayed in CoverageBrowser or in a report, the versions are distinguished by numbers at the end.
 A file header.h could be displayed as header.h#1 and header.h#2 if there are two versions of it.

-What exactly is going on and how the error message must be understoond is best seen from an example.
-The first ingredient must be source a file that is can be compiled to different code depending on an external setting.
-The following file, header.h, is such a source.
-It defines a function, letter(), the compilation of which depends on whether the preprocessor symbol A is defined or not:
+What exactly is going on, and how to understand the error message, are best seen from an example.
+First, we have a source file, header.h that can be compiled to different code depending on an external setting.
+It defines a function, letter(), the compilation of which depends on whether the preprocessor symbol A_H is defined or not:

 #ifndef HEADER_H